Double-Recycled Product: Perm Polytechnic Scientists Find a Way to Turn Wastewater into Valuable Fertilizer

 Andrey Starostin, Associate Professor of the Department of Chemical Technology at PNRPU, Candidate of Technical Sciences

-An experiment conducted by scientists also revealed that the addition of silicon-containing substances made it possible to obtain smaller and more uniform crystals (about 10 micrometers), which simplifies their filtration.
+An experiment conducted by scientists also revealed that the addition of silicon-containing substances allowed for the production of smaller and more uniform crystals (about 10 micrometers), which simplifies their filtration.
 The technology increases the efficiency of wastewater treatment up to 98%, while simultaneously producing a useful fertilizer.
 This solution can be implemented:

 • In livestock complexes;